-The program provides coordinated treatment services in a safe and structured setting five days per week, for IOP in either morning (8:00 a.m. - 11:00 a.m.) or afternoon (12:30 p.m. - 3:30 p.m.) sessions for children and adolescents ages 10 to 18 at the West Allis campus.
-The PHP program also meets five days a week (8:00am to 2:00pm) and services children and adolescents at the West Allis campus.
-Due to COVID-19 the program has had the flexibility to move between completely virtual treatment, back to onsite treatment as appropriate, or a combination of the two.
+The program provides coordinated treatment services in a safe and structured setting five days per week, for IOP in either morning (8:00 a.m. - 11:00 a.m.) or afternoon (12:30 p.m. - 3:30 p.m.) sessions for children and adolescents ages 10 to 18 at the Milwaukee campus.
+The PHP program also meets five days a week (8:00am to 2:00pm) and services children and adolescents at the Milwaukee campus.
 All patients receive individual, group, family and experiential therapy and psychiatric consultation.
 Specialized groups are offered for children and teens who present with externalizing behaviors or internalizing behaviors.
 The treatment teams also have expertise in managing high risk suicide and self-harm behaviors.
 Groups utilize the ARC model and DBT programming to treat a variety of diagnoses.
 All groups incorporate a trauma informed care model.
 See Sample Schedules below: